 U-10,U-12,U-14 Head Coach

-Jill DiSanti brings over 15 years of coaching experience to our staff at the Division 1 level.
-DiSanti is a FIH Level II Certified Coach and is in the process of completing her FIH Level III certification.
+Jill DiSanti brings over 17 years of coaching experience to our staff at the Division 1 level.
+DiSanti is a FIH Level II Certified Coach and is in the final phase of completing her FIH Level III certification.
 She is also a certified Sports Performance Analyst and a USA Field Hockey Level II Certified coach.

 DiSanti has worked at four Division I institutions, including being named the inaugural Head Coach of the Wagner College field hockey team, a brand new Division 1 program, in 2019.
 Additionally, DiSanti had an 11-year stint at Monmouth University, most recently as the Associate Head Coach.
 Jill also served as an assistant coach at Lafayette College and Quinnipiac University.

 DiSanti's most notable on-field coaching accolades come at Monmouth University where, in her final two seasons as the Associate Head Coach, the team achieved an overall record of 32-7 (2016 & 2017) and ranked in the top 25 in the Nation.
 While DiSanti was involved in all aspects of the game, her primary responsibilities involved working with the Monmouth Defensive Unit.
 In her last 5 seasons, Monmouth had consecutively been the home of the Defensive Player of the Year (2013 - 17) and had the Player of the Year on their defensive line in 2013, 2016, and 2017.
 In 2016 the Hawks also lead the nation with 10-shutouts, also, a program-best.
 Additionally, DiSanti helped guide the Hawks to two NCAA tournament appearances in 3 years (2014, 2016).
 Additionally, she has developed 21 NEC honorees, 28 MAAC honorees, 19 Mid-Atlantic All-Americans, 3 National All-Americans, 1 NEC Player of the Year, 3 MAAC Players of the Year, 5 Defensive Players of the Year, and 4 Attacking Players of the Year honorees.
 Prior to joining the Hawks in March of 2007, DiSanti served as the assistant at Quinnipiac University for two seasons.